pixincreate/PixeneOS/README.md

   This command will generate the AVB keys and store them in `.keys` directory.

 >[!NOTE]
-> For security reasons, `.keys` directory will **not** be pushed to your github repository.
-> Execute `setup_hooks.sh` to install a pre-commit hook that will stop `.keys` directory from being pushed if tried.
+> For security reasons, `.keys` directory will **not** be pushed to your GitHub repository.> Execute `setup_hooks.sh` to install a pre-commit hook that will prevent `.keys` directory from being pushed.

-- To create and make the release, execute the following command:
+- To create and make the release:

   ```shell
   . src/util_functions.sh && create_and_make_release
   ```

-- To call individual functions / commands, execute the commands in the following manner:
+- To call individual functions/commands:

   ```shell
   . src/<file>.sh && <function_name>
   ```

-## Reverting back to stock
+## Reverting Back to Stock

-To stop using PixeneOS and revert back to using stock GrapheneOS or firmware:
+To revert to stock GrapheneOS or firmware:

-1. Reboot into fastboot mode and unlock the bootloader. **This will trigger a data wipe.** Make sure that the data is backed up before proceeding further in order to not lose data.
+1. Reboot into fastboot mode and unlock the bootloader. **This will trigger a data wipe**.
+Ensure data is backed up.
 2. Erase the custom AVB public key:

   ```shell
   fastboot erase avb_custom_key
   ```

-3. Flash the stock firmware
+2. Flash the stock firmware.

 ## License

 This project is licensed under the `MIT`.
 For more information, please refer to the [LICENSE](LICENSE) file.

-Dependencies that are downloaded from their respective repositories and are licensed under their respective licenses.
-Please refer to the respective repositories for more information.
+Dependencies are downloaded from their respective repositories and are licensed under their respective licenses.
+Refer to the respective repositories for more information.

 ## Credits

 - [GrapheneOS](https://grapheneos.org) -- for the OS
-- [Chenxiaolong](https://github.com/chenxiaolong) -- for the additional features and tools
+- [Chenxiaolong](https://github.com/chenxiaolong) -- for additional features and tools
   - [afsr](https://github.com/chenxiaolong/afsr)
   - [avbroot](https://github.com/chenxiaolong/avbroot)
   - [BCR](https://github.com/chenxiaolong/BCR)